title

 The Aryans were familiar with prowling and hunting with bow and arrow.
 They enjoyed chariot racing, gambling and fighting.
 Like other pastoral peoples, men dominated the women.
 Like the pastoral Hebrews each family was ruled by an authoritarian male.
 And each Aryan tribe was ruled by a king who felt obliged to consult with tribal councils.

 Gradually, Aryan tribal kings were changing from tribal leaders to autocratic rulers.
-Aryan kings had begun associating their power with the powers of their gods rather than the approval of their fellow tribesmen.
-They had begun allying themselves with priests.
+They had begun associating their power with the powers of their gods rather than the approval of their fellow tribesmen and had begun allying themselves with priests.
 And, as in West Asia, kings were acquiring divinity.
 By taxing their subjects, these kings could create an army that was theirs rather than an instrument of the tribe.
-And these kings allied themselves with the horse-owning warrior aristocracy to which they often belonged.
+These armies formed a horse-owning aristocracy and were sometimes led in combat by the king, who identified himself grandly as a warrior.

 Sources